-We looked at what might happen in Britain leaves the EU.
+We have looked at what might happen if Britain leaves the EU.
 What if it votes to stay in?

 The reaction from financial markets on Friday morning would probably be one of relief.
 Few businesses want to leave and financiers would be spooked by the uncertainty surrounding the first-ever exit from the European Union.